Enterprise-CMCS/macpro-mdct-qmr/README.md

 ---

-Any AWS issues that are outside the capability or access level of the team needs to either go through the Devsecops team or through a service desk ticket.
+Any AWS issues that are outside the capability or access level of the team needs to either go through the DevSecOps team or through a service desk ticket.

 SNOW is the ticketing service used by CMS and new tickets can be created [here](https://jiraent.cms.gov/plugins/servlet/desk/portal/22).
 You will need to be on the VPN to access SNOW.
 The majority of tickets will be IAM related and the turnaround time is usually about 12-24 hours between the time of filing the ticket and the first response from a human.
 With that in mind it's good to set aside extra time for tickets that you know will touch on IAM or new Cloud Services.